KariukiAntony/Tiller/README.md

-<h1 align="center">Tiller</h1>
+<h1 align="center">🔥️ Tiller 🔥️</h1>
-<h3 align="center">Empower yourself with a personal assistant designed to seamlessly capture speech, transcribe it into text format, and provide concise summaries.
+<h3 align="center"> 🚀️ Empower yourself with a personal assistant designed to seamlessly capture speech, transcribe it into text format, and provide concise summaries.
 Additionally, it offers the convenience of converting these summaries into speech, enabling you to listen to your notes effortlessly.</h3>

 ## Inspiration

 Whenever am in class, i easily get distracted which makes it difficult to take notes and to concentrate in class.
 Reflecting on this challenge, I identified several common distractions:

 - The constant pull of brainstorming new project ideas.
-- Maybe i have a bug that has taken me more than a day to fix with no success
+- Maybe i have a bug that has taken me more than a day to fix with no success.
 - Difficulty hearing the lecturer's voice clearly.

 This is where the idea of building tiller was born.
 This is a problem that i would solve using the knowledge that i had already acquired which would also make me put my skills into action.